 This process will take place in addition to the already existing Schengen Visa that is applicable to some countries outside the EU and Schengen Area, such as countries for South-East Asia or Africa.

 The ETIAS will be valid for tourism or business purposes but not for work or study.
 Trips for medical reasons or transit are also allowed with the ETIAS.

 Nicaraguan citizens will be among the 60 countries that will be eligible for the ETIAS visa waiver.
-They will be able to complete the online application and once the ETIAS is granted, they will be allowed to travel to their country of choice and also withing the Schengen area without a need for additional travel authorizations.
+They will be able to complete the online application and once the ETIAS is granted, they will be allowed to travel to any country within the Schengen area without a need for additional travel permits.

 There are not many documents necessary for Nicaraguan citizens to obtain ETIAS.
 All they will need to provide at the moment of the application is:

 - A passport valid for at least three months from the date of arrival

 - A debit or credit card to pay the ETIAS application fee

 - A valid email address to receive the ETIAS visa waiver

 In addition to these, applicants will need to provide the following information:

 - Personal details: full name, address, date of birth, place of birth